Neria-Barak/ASP-Server/README.md

 # ASP-Server

 How to run the code:
-1. clone this repository
+1. Clone this repository
-2. install dependencies - 'npm install'
+2. Install dependencies - 'npm install'
-3. run your mongodb
+3. Connect to a MongoDB deployment
-4. modify the config variables if needed
+4. Modify the config variables if needed
-5. run 'npm run reset' to drop the database
+5. Run 'npm run reset' to drop the database
-6. run 'npm run populate' to add default info
+6. Run 'npm run populate' to add default info
-7. run the application - 'npm start'
+7. Run the application - 'npm start'

 If you are using mac, you may need to change the scripts in 'package.json' to:
 "start": "NODE_ENV=local node server.js",